HebiRobotics/hebi-hrdf/FORMAT.md

   - H25-140

 **Optional attributes:**
 - `reversed` (string/enum) Whether or not the actuator is reversed, so that the actuator's normal output rather than input is connected to the previous element.
 Defaults to `False`.
-If `True`, then the interface types (see below) are reversed for purposes of validating connections between robot model elements.
+If `True`, then the interface types (see below) are reversed for purposes of frame conventions and validating connections between robot model elements.
   - False
   - True